ccverak/carloscastellanos.dev/src/posts/2019-04-21-continuous-delivery-serverless-code-pipeline/index.md

 ---
 draft: false
-path: "/posts/2019-04-21-continuous-delivery-serverless-code-pipeline"
 title: "Canary deployments with Serverless and AWS Code Pipeline"
 date: "2019-04-21"
-excerpt: "Canary deployments with Serverless and AWS Code Pipeline.
+description: "Canary deployments with Serverless and AWS Code Pipeline.
 How to implement a fully automated, one push, zero downtime, blue-green deployments of serverless application.
 Continuous delivery all the way down with a simple workflow!"
 category: serverless
 keywords: ["serverless, aws, continuos delivery, canary, blue green, deployment"]
 aliases: